SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 ```

-Finally some facilities to query the contact book.
+Finally, some facilities to query the contact book.

 ```
 EgContactBook >> findContactsWithText: aText